-Non-degree seeking students may earn a Computer Security certificate from the CSU-Pueblo CIS program by completing the following courses.
-Students interested in the certificate program should contact the CIS department for further information.
+The designation of CSU-Pueblo as a National Security Agency, Center for Academic Excellence (NSA-CAE) in Cyber Defense Education allows us to offer the NSA-CAE Certificate in Cyber Security Defense for CSU-Pueblo students who complete the following courses.
+Students interested in the NSA-CAE certificate program should contact the CIS department for further information.
 Certificates do not appear on the CSU-Pueblo transcript.